 Step 4.
 Inside your index page you can use the following as a template to build a basic chat messaging feature:

-Well, that’s it for now!
-I'll continue this tutorial in next week's TaCode Tuesday.
+This tutorial is continued in the next TaCode Tuesday article How to Build an iOS Chat Application using Swift (Part 2).
 If you have any thoughts about the app or just want to share your own taco-related thoughts, you can comment below.
 If you want a reminder, sign up to get notifications of new blog posts.